heremaps/harp.gl/README.md

   * Create a smooth map experience with highly performant map rendering and decoding.
 Web workers parallelize the CPU intensive tasks, for optimal responsiveness.
   * Design your maps modularly, where you can swap out modules and data providers as required.

+With that in mind, we have included some modules that let's you get started with some simple web applications that can display a map using our default style.
+You can get results like the one shown below:

 ![New York City rendered with our default style](docs/nyc.png)

+If you want to learn more about the applications you can create, please check the [Getting Started Guide](docs/GettingStartedGuide.md).

 ## About This Repository